Muscle Tension Dysphonia

 Voice Therapy

 Voice therapy helps you learn to relax your throat muscles, use your breath to power your voice efficiently, and use good oral resonance (how air flows through your mouth and nose when you speak).
 You’ll work with a speech pathologist who will guide you through vocal exercises to improve breathing, reduce throat strain, and find your optimal pitch and volume for strong, healthy speaking.
-The goal is to teach you to speak with minimal vocal effort.
+The goal is to teach you to speak (or sing) with minimal vocal effort.

 Why Choose Duke